The wireless revolution started in the 1980s and is gradually starting to come of age. A huge landmark of this revolution is Wireless Charging.

 Radiative charging is better (i.e. faster and more efficient) than non-radiative charging.

 This type of charging does not require the phone to be anywhere near the charger at all.
 But it must stay within a certain range.
 This type of charging is very convenient but it is also very slow.

 Read: Fast Charge explained

 Wireless Charging Standards

-The Wireless Power Consortium (WPC) which is made up of Google, Apple, Verizon and other big manufacturers became the dominant force in the market and put out the Qi (pronounced as ‘Chee’) standard.
+The Wireless Power Consortium (WPC) which is made up of Google, Apple, Verizon and other big manufacturers became the dominant force in the market.
+They put out the Qi (pronounced as ‘Chee’) standard.
 Qi is the most widely used charging standard in the world today.

 Qi remains the main charging standard in the smartphone world.
-WPC also allows different OEMs to modify their Qi technology.
-This has given birth to the rise of several proprietary charging technologies that play well with one another.
+The WPC also allows different OEMs to modify their Qi technology.
+This has given birth to the rise of several proprietary charging technologies based on Qi, that play well with one another.

-Xiaomi have also taken things further with their Air charge technology which guarantees 5W wireless charging from every part of your home.
+Xiaomi have also taken things further with their Air charge technology.
+This guarantees 5W wireless charging from every part of your home.

 Thank you for reading to the end.
 As always, ensure to check out our links for more information and…